SAP-archive/helm-broker/docs/14-cr-clusteraddonsconfiguration.md

 type: Custom Resource
 ---

-The `clusteraddonsconfiguration.addons.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define cluster-wide addons fetched by the Helm Broker.
+The `clusteraddonsconfiguration.addons.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define cluster-wide addons fetched by Helm Broker.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd clusteraddonsconfiguration.addons.kyma-project.io -o yaml